-The study also found that the estimated number of COVID-19 infections were between 6 to 24 times higher than the number of reported cases.
+The study also found that the estimated number of COVID-19 infections was between 6 to 24 times higher than the number of reported cases at this time.
 According to the researchers, their results may be explained by individuals who had mild disease or no symptoms who did not seek medical attention or undergo testing.
 These people, however, likely contribute to a viral transmission.

 In another cross-sectional study from Korea, researchers tested the seroprevalence of anti-SARS-CoV-2 antibodies in outpatients.
 The goal of the study was to understand the burden of COVID-19 as well as the level of herd immunity in this population.
 In total, the study included 1,500 serum samples which were obtained from outpatients who attended two hospitals between May 25 and May 29 in southwestern Seoul, Korea.

 Using electrochemiluminescence immunoassay to detect immunoglobulin G (IgG), among other antibodies, against SARS-CoV-2, the investigators found an overall 0.07% anti-SARS-CoV-2 antibody seropositivity.
 According to the researchers, this low seroprevalence indicated that the pandemic, at least in certain regions in Korea, was under control via its social distancing and contact tracing programs in place.